-Several signals shall be exchanged between Elia and the OWF, this shall be done by means of interface cubicles installed in the OWF room on the AC substation as shown in Figure 35.
+Several signals shall be exchanged between Elia and the OWF, this shall be done by means of interface cubicles installed in the OWF room on the AC substation as shown in Figure 37.
 The dimensions of the cubicles shall be: 2200x800x600 (LxWxD).
-The design will include one technical room for each lot per AC substation with a maximum footprint of 8 x 5 m.
+The design will include one technical room for each lot per AC substation with a footprint of 40 m2 (8 x 5 m).
+HVA/C, Fire Fighting, table NEN-EN 152, 4 chairs NEN-EN 1335 in the OWF room will be provided by Elia.
 Lifting and installation of the Windfarm cabinets shall be executed by Elia in supervision of the OWF.
+It should be noted that no warehouse facilities are foreseen].

-Figure 35 : Interface Elia - offshore wind farm lays in the cubicles
+Figure 37: Interface Elia - offshore wind farm lays in the cubicles